ctoruno/Personal-Website/content/blog/data-viz-tutorials/01-bee-swarm/index.md

 <img src="bee-swarm.markdown_strict_files/figure-markdown_strict/unnamed-chunk-5-1.png" width="100%"/>

 If you ask me, I prefer chaos.
 That's why I would definetely go with the pseudo random noice plot rather than with a more symmetric shape.
-Now, here is where the ggplot options are wonderful and is that we can now add some customization to our plot and with the ggplot options, the sky is the limit.
+Now, here is where the ggplot options are wonderful.
+Why?
+Because now, we can add some customization to our plot and, honestly, with ggplot, the sky is the limit.

 ``` r
 # Adding an almost random noice